• Skip to primary navigation

 Salted Caramel Sauce

 The salted caramel sauce just makes this dessert beyond decadent, and it is surprisingly easy to make.
-Get everything that you need ready (like the milk, cream and butter) because you want to keep stirring the sugar as it melts.
+Get everything you need ready (like the milk, cream and butter) because you want to keep stirring the sugar as it melts.
 Don't stop stirring and don't overcook it once you have added the cream.
 Cook it for one minute and then remove it from the heat.
-Add the salt and enjoy.
+Add the salt.
+Enjoy!

 Melt the sugar in a medium saucepan.